RedisInsight/Tutorials/README.md

 This page provides an overview of the Tutorials structure and its elements.
 It also contains instructions, recommendations, and best practices for creating, updating and sharing Tutorials.

-If you want to share your own tutorials - add the `redis-tutorials` label to your GitHub repository so other other GitHub users can find and learn your experience.
+If you want to share your custom tutorials with others, add the `redis-tutorials` label to your GitHub repository so other GitHub users can find them and learn your experience.

 ## Navigation